surister/cratedb-guide/docs/home/index.md

 ::::

-:::{rubric} Database Clients and Tools
+:::{rubric} Admin Tools
 :::
-Learn about the fundamental tools and utility programs that support working directly with CrateDB.
+Learn about the fundamental tools that support working directly with CrateDB.

 ::::{grid} 2 3 3 3
 :padding: 0